-Your instant ramen noodles can be upgraded to fabulous with this recipe with sauteed crispy kielbasa sausage and onions for a quick and easy light lunch.
+With this sausage noodles recipe, you can upgrade your instant ramen noodles to fabulous.
+Sauteed crispy kielbasa sausage and onions with noodles make a quick and easy light lunch.

 Are Instant Ramen Noodles good for you?

 I’m not going to lie to you and tell you that this meal is good for you.
 Ramen noodles are decidedly NOT good for you.
 Sometimes, though, you may find yourself craving something not good for you.